FREQUENTLY ASKED QUESTIONS

 Leather is a skin that can be from a variety of animals, from reptile to bird to animal.
 The most common is from a steer, called cowhide, and it varies a great deal within itself.

 As a rule, cheaper leather is lower in quality.
 Belly leather is thinner, weaker, scarred and consequently cheaper.
 Leather items made from the back and sides of an animal are stronger and more durable than the belly leather.
 For more information on leather, click to read All About Leather

 Leather is tanned by one of many different processes and each produces different results and characteristics of the finished leather.
 Common tanning processes include chrome, vegetable, and silicone.
 Also, boots are either oil tanned or dry tanned.
-Most uniform and dress boots are coated with a “finishe”, similar to a varnish on wood, so they can be polished to shine.
-These are basically “sealed off”, meaning no liquid (including oil) will penetrate their surface.
+Most uniform and dress boots are coated with a polymer, so they can be polished to shine.
+These are sealed off, meaning no liquid (including oil) will penetrate their surface.